-All students entering Year 12 are required to select five subjects during the subject selection process.
-This is to ensure that the timetable can be constructed in such a way as to account for students who wish to repeat a subject or complete an extra subject as part of their VCE course.
-Students will have the opportunity to remove a subject after results are released at the end of the year, or at the start of the following year.
+All students entering Year 12 are required to select four OR five subjects during the subject selection process.
+Students should only select four subjects if they are absolutely certain that they only want to study those four subjects in Year 12 (e.g. if they have completed two acceleration subjects in Year 11 and are satisfied with their performance in them).
+If students believe they may wish to study a fifth subject, they should select it during the course confirmation period to be certain of securing a place in that subject.
+Students will then have the opportunity to remove a subject after results are released at the end of the year, or at the start of the following year.
 They will be required to complete a form available from the Director of VCE and Pathways.
 Approval for this change may be contingent upon the student undertaking additional subject selection counselling with the Director of VCE and Pathways.